kingergem/proj/README.md

-# This repository is for done challenges.
+# This repository is for finished challenges.
 anyone can contribute or edit the challenges.